Last Updated on February 15, 2021 by Katie Barton

 Cons

-The floor shows dirt very quickly – As one would expect, white paint shows dirty very well.
-Which, in a kid’s bathroom, means it gets dirty fast.
-The good thing, though, is that it cleans right up!
-I use my regular mop with an all-purpose cleaner in it, and that does that job.
+The floor shows dirt very quickly – As one would expect, white paint shows dirt very well, which, in a kid’s bathroom, means it gets dirty fast.
+The good thing, though, is that it cleans right up.
+I use my regular mop with an all-purpose cleaner in it, and that does the job.

-It takes 2-3 days to complete – Since you need to wait for the paint to dry in between coats, it may take you 2-3 days to fully finish the paint job.
+It takes 2-3 days to complete – Since you need to wait for the paint to dry between coats, it may take you 2-3 days to finish the paint job fully.

 Our bathroom rug caused divots in the paint job – This is the one actual con for me.
 Our non-slip bath mat caused some lines and divots on the floor.
 Obviously, you can’t tell with the bath mat in place, but if I ever wanted to swap for a smaller one, it’d be a problem.